lenh0205/dotnetDoc/Pattern.md

 * The Unit of Work object is responsible for initiating database operations, tracking changes, and committing or rolling back the transaction
 ### Repository
 * The Repository pattern is a design pattern that provides `an abstraction layer` between DAL (the data access logic) and Business (Business Service Layer)

-* encapsulate the data access operations, provide a consistent interface for working with data entities, and promote separation of concerns
+* encapsulate the `data access operations`, provide a consistent interface (or classes) define the operations for working with data entities (promote separation of concerns)
-* The Repository pattern involves creating interfaces or classes that define the operations to be performed on data entities.

 * interfaces provide a contract for the application to interact with the database without exposing the underlying implementation details (querying the database, updating records)